Th3OneAndOnly/AdventEX/README.txt

 This is Knowledge, but adapted for the player.
 Note Memory handles both knowing and unlearning things, so keep that in mind.

-Knowledge - REVAMP:

 So each Knowledge object is for actors, and has a [knows] list and a [preKnows] list.
 The knows list is the list of everything the actor knows, similar to actor.isKnown(obj).
 The preKnows list is the 'subconscious' of the actor.
 Something must be in preKnows before it can be in knows. actor.delegate(obj) adds the obj to preKnows, and actor.learn(obj) sends it from preKnows to knows.

-If autoForget is on, after attentionSpan * 2 turns, known things that were not initially set (by explicity writing it in code) are sent to preKnowsand stays there.
+If autoForget is on, after attentionSpan * 2 turns, known things that were not initially set (by explicity writing it in code) are sent to preKnows and stays there.
 Things initially set in preKnows, however, when learned don't become forgotten.
-Alternatively, defining a topic/obj as {important = true} makes sure NO actor will forget it when learned.Calling actor.forget(obj) sends that obj from knows into preKnows -- using this on not known objects is fine.
+Alternatively, defining a topic/obj as an Important object makes sure NO actor will forget it when learned.
+Calling actor.forget(obj) sends that obj from knows into preKnows -- using this on not known objects is fine.
 Calling actor.amnesia(obj) sends that obj from preKnows OR knows out of the Knowledge obj, effectively removing it from the actor's mind.
 This is never called by default -- they'd normally end up in preKnows.